-We’ve all been in one too many web meetings with tech issues, distracting background noise, and long delays.
+We’ve all been in one too many virtual meetings with tech issues, distracting background noise, and long delays.
 Some can’t be avoided, most can.
 Here are some tips we put together for you to get ready for webcasting from home!

 Position the camera just above eye level – framing your face, neck and shoulders

 Wipe your camera lens with a soft cloth for image clarity

 Consider upgrading your equipment to elevate audience experience